ranjaniramjee/IMDB-50K-Movie-Review-using-NLP/README.md

 4. Model Building
   a.
 Sequential Model layers- Use AT LEAST 3 dense layers with appropriate input for each.
 Choose the best number for hidden units.
   b.
 Add L2 regularization to all the layers.
   c.
-Add one layer of dropout at the appropriate position and give reasons.
+Add one layer of dropout at the appropriate position.
   d.
 Choose the appropriate activation function for all the layers.
   e.
 Print the model summary.
 5. Model Compilation